nitundatta8/word-counter/README.md

 # _Word Counter_

-#### _This is an Independent project at Epicodus using Behavior Driven Development and automated testing.
+#### _This is an Independent Project at Epicodus using Behavior Driven Development and automated testing.
 5/15/2020_

 ### Made by Nitun Datta
 ## Description